Hetvi-Patel-5/Portfolio/readme.txt

-As for the code, i did refer to a website made by my friend.
+As for the code, i did refer to a website made by my friend, Purva Patel.
 Here's the link for it: https://purvapatel4725.github.io/purvapatel/#home I refered this for social media part and also took idea for structure for the website.